mariahwaslie/AI-Audio-Analysis/README.md

 - Python 3.10 or newer recommended
 - An OpenAI API key
 - FFmpeg installed locally for YouTube audio conversion and audio/video processing
-- Chrome and ChromeDriver if you use the Selenium prototype in `ai.py`

 Python packages used by the project are listed in `requirements.txt`: